Where are all the houses for sale?

 More construction?

-The emerging imbalance between supply and demand may nonetheless attract new developers of scale however, for whom the sums might stack up.
-US property developer Kennedy Wilson for example, which until now has been focused on acquiring or developing apartment blocks, such as Vantage in Leopardstown, south Dublin, has said it is now considering getting into the market of building properties for sale.
+The emerging imbalance between supply and demand may nonetheless attract new developers of scale, however, for whom the sums might stack up.
+US property developer Kennedy Wilson, for example, which until now has been focused on acquiring or developing apartment blocks such as Vantage in Leopardstown, south Dublin, has said it is considering getting into the market of building properties for sale.